paradigmxyz/reth/README.md

 It has not been audited for security purposes and should not be used in production yet.

 We will be updating the documentation with the completion status of each component, as well as include more contributing guidelines (design docs, architecture diagrams, repository layouts) and "good first issues".
-See the #Docs section below for more.
+See the "Contributing and Getting Help" section below for more.

 We appreciate your patience until we get there.
 Until then, we are happy to answer all questions in the Telegram link above.